TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/examples/drivers/ospi_flash_xip.md

 # Steps to Run the Example

-- **When using CCS projects to build**, import the CCS project for the required combination and build it using the CCS project menu (see \ref CCS_PROJECTS_PAGE).
 - **When using makefiles to build**, note the required combination and build using make command (see \ref MAKEFILE_BUILD_PAGE)
-- Launch a CCS debug session and run the executable, see \ref CCS_LAUNCH_PAGE
+- Flash the application binary to the device, follow the steps mentioned here (see \ref GETTING_STARTED_FLASH).

 # See Also